dineshvenba0811/footballworldcupscoreboard/worldcupfootballscoreboard/README.md

 Project Structure

 package.json - the configuration file of every Node.js app, created with npm or yarn, or any other package manager that uses the same approach.

-README.md - not much to say here - a simple text file that uses Markdown and contains the description of the project, plus any other information you want to put there. vite.config.js - the main configuration file that Vite uses, you get it when you do the installation from the previous step.
-The content of this file by default looks like this: setupTests.js - this one is used for configuring the unit tests, we put here any of the things we would like to have available in the tests we write.
+README.md - not much to say here - a simple text file that uses Markdown and contains the description of the project, plus any other information you want to put there.

+vite.config.js - the main configuration file that Vite uses, you get it when you do the installation from the previous step.
+The content of this file by default looks like this:

+setupTests.js - this one is used for configuring the unit tests, we put here any of the things we would like to have available in the tests we write.

 For example, in order to be able to use unique keys when rendering multiple elements (because we React needs it), I am using the randomUUID()method of the Crypto interface to generate a v4 UUID using a cryptographically secure random number generator.

-And to make it available in my tests, I need to add it here, like this: index.html - this the app’s entry point, simple html document that has few meta tags, includes the logo and the main script file
+index.html - this the app’s entry point, simple html document that has few meta tags, includes the logo and the main script file
 /src – contains a few different things we need to discuss: